-What does this look like for children, families?
+What does this look like for children, young people and families?

 The findings of a sub-study on transitions undertaken as part of the Effective Pre-School, Primary and Secondary Education 3-14 (EPPSE) project, included work on transition from Primary to Secondary schools.
 Data analysis showed that a successful transition for children involved: